- Download our Moving to Canada Guide (PDF)

-Canadian culture derives from an amalgamation of various immigrant groups, and expats arriving from many countries may be surprised to find remnants of their own culture reflected in the different Canadian characteristics.
-While culture shock in Canada is not a problem that most expats are likely to have to deal with, there are still a few things worth knowing.
+Canadian culture derives from an amalgamation of various immigrant cultures.
+Indeed, many newly-arrived expats may be surprised to find remnants of their own culture reflected in Canada’s various customs.
+While culture shock in Canada is not a problem most expats are likely to deal with, there are still a few things worth knowing.

 Language barrier in Canada

 Cultural differences in Canada

-The large cities, especially Toronto and Victoria, reflect a strong British heritage.
-Montreal is proudly French and Vancouver mixes Indian and Asian cultures.
-Where America prides itself on integration of cultures, Canada encourages coexistence in an 'ice cream swirl' or, as it is commonly referred to, a cultural mosaic.
-Roughly 20 percent of Canada's population originate from a different country.
+The large cities, especially Toronto and Victoria, reflect a strong British heritage, while Montreal is proudly French and Vancouver hosts many Asian cultures.
+Where America prides itself on its integration of cultures, Canada encourages co-existence in an 'ice cream swirl' or, as it is commonly referred to, a cultural mosaic.
+Nearly a quarter of Canada's population originate from a different country.

-While various cultures are encouraged to flourish, by and large, mainstream culture is very similar to that of the US – which will be familiar to most expats as a result of America's far-reaching film and television industry.
-The exception is Quebec, functioning as a French lingual and cultural centre.
+While various cultures are encouraged to maintain their traditions and flourish, the mainstream culture is very similar to that of the US – which will be familiar to most expats owing to America's far-reaching film and television industry.

 Geographical distances in Canada

 What may come as a surprise to expats is more geographical than cultural.
 The incredible size of Canada makes driving even just to the next town quite a journey.
-Driving across Canada itself, from the Atlantic coast to the Pacific coast, is almost equivalent to the distance between the UK and Pakistan.
+Driving across Canada, from the Atlantic to the Pacific coast, is almost equivalent to the distance between the UK and Pakistan.

 Weather in Canada